 What is potassium permanganate?

 Potassium permanganate, or KMnO 4, is a powerful oxidizing agent.
 A KMnO 4 spray is used to lighten the sandblasted areas of distressed denim, giving them a worn, aged look.

-Sodium metabisulphate is another bleaching agent.
-Because potassium permanganate often produces a light brown color when applied to denim, sodium metabisulphate is used as a neutralizer to turn those areas closer to a shade of white.
+Sodium metabisulphite is another bleaching agent.
+Because potassium permanganate often produces a light brown color when applied to denim, sodium metabisulphite is used as a neutralizer to turn those areas closer to a shade of white.
 The result is the appearance of sun-bleaching or fading on the denim.

 Why are they dangerous?

-Exposure to pure sodium metabisulphate can irritate your respiratory tract, causing asthma-like symptoms.
+Exposure to pure sodium metabisulphite can irritate your respiratory tract, causing asthma-like symptoms.
 Ingesting it may cause nausea, diarrhea, and other gastrointestinal problems while contact with the skin can cause redness, pain, and itching.
-Sodium metabisulphate can also cause permanent damage to your eyes after direct contact.
+Sodium metabisulphite can also cause permanent damage to your eyes after direct contact.
 Potassium permanganate is also very volatile.

 Any contact between potassium permanganate and oxidizable substances, including simple alcohols, can result in violent combustion.
 Lastly, potassium permanganate can irritate the nose and lungs.
 High exposure levels can even cause pulmonary edema.

 The lack of proper ventilation systems, protective gear (such as goggles, masks, and gloves), and adequate procedural training for factory workers makes the use of these chemicals extremely risky for their short-term and long-term health.